thepenguinn/notes/creed.md

 > Think before you speak.
 > Think before you act.

 > Do you hear that sound?
-The sound that clocks make when they tick away.
+The sound that clock makes when it ticks away.
 Do you know
 > what that means?
 Gone, gone, gone, gone...

 > Concentrate every minute like a Roman --- like a man --- on doing what’s in front